-Emergency shutoff valves are to be provided in liquid outlet lines from each liquefied gas tank.
-The controls for the emergency shutoff valves are to meet the requirements given in 5-2-3/9.15.2 for remote shutdown devices.
+Emergency shutoff values are to be provided in liquid outlet lines from each liquefied gas tank.
+The controls for the emergency shutoff values are to meet the requirements given in 5-2-3/9.15.2 for remote shutdown devices.